-4.35 To decide on the most appropriate and relevant controls for the firm, senior management should ask themselves what measures the firm can

-- Introducing a customer identification programme that varies the procedures in respect of customers appropriate to their assessed money laundering/terrorist financing risk; - Requiring the quality of evidence whether documentary, electronic or by way of third party assurance - to be of a certain standard; - Obtaining additional customer information, where this is appropriate to their assessed money laundering/terrorist financing risk; and - Monitoring customer transactions/activities.
+- 4.35 To decide on the most appropriate and relevant controls for the firm, senior management should ask themselves what measures the firm can adopt, and to what extent, to manage and mitigate these threats/risks most cost effectively, and in line with the firm's risk appetite.
+Examples of control procedures include: - Introducing a customer identification programme that varies the procedures in respect of customers appropriate to their assessed money laundering/terrorist financing/proliferation financing risk; - Requiring the quality of evidence whether documentary, electronic or by way of third party assurance - to be of a certain standard; - Obtaining additional customer information, where this is appropriate to their assessed money laundering/terrorist financing/proliferation financing risk; and - Monitoring customer transactions/activities.